larchanka/react-spike/docs/end-to-end-tests.md

 `Chai` and `Should/Expect` are supported.
 Docs can [be found here](http://chaijs.com/api/bdd/).

 Currently tests are runnign against Chrome Browser on the local machine.
-Later remote server or Saas can be added.
+Remote server or Saas can be added later.

+Every test should describe the feature and should go through all possible user interactions with the component / feature.